The Best Christmas Cookie from Every State

 These cookies are an amazing way to use extra eggnog.
 They’ve become a new family classic. —Teresa Morris, Laurel, Delaware.
 Over 40,000 people have viewed this three-ingredient cookie recipe.

 Florida: Grandma Krauses’ Coconut Cookies

 When my two daughters were young, their great-grandma made them coconut cookies with oats.
 Thankfully, she shared the recipe. —Debra Dorn, Homosassa, Florida

 Georgia: Snow Day Cookies

 Clear your pantry to make these chocolate chip cookies loaded with goodies.
 We add oats, M&M’s, pretzels and even potato chips. —Brittney Musgrove, Dallas, Georgia.
-Now that you have dessert covered, try out these Christmas brunch recipes.

 Idaho: Peppermint S’more Tassies